riyandrika/Microprocessors/README.md

 Third-year Undergraduate Course at Electrical & Electronic Engineering, Nanyang Technological University

-Instructed by Professor Gan Woon Seng, Professor of Audio Engineering
+Instructed by Gan Woon Seng, Professor of Audio Engineering

 This course gives a strong foundation in microprocessor development, specifically for ARM7 processors.
 It places a strong emphasis on low-level programming with Assembly and C programming to perform tasks in a microprocessor.